Rubyroidas/phaser-sprite-extractor/README.md

 - `--out`: directory where output files will be saved

 If `out` directory doesn't exist, it's been autocreated if `-y` key appears.
+Phaser 2 hash and array both supported.
+Files with folder specified are supported too.